 KMIP for VMware overview

 The Key Management Interoperability Protocol (KMIP™) for VMware® service provides a highly available service to manage encryption keys that are used by VMware in IBM Cloud®.
-This service offers runtime capability to allow customers to create, retrieve, activate, revoke, and destroy the encryption keys.
+This service offers runtime capability to allow customers to create, retrieve, activate, revoke, and delete the encryption keys.
 It also provides management capability to maintain the associations between the client credentials and the encryption keys.

 The KMIP for VMware service is available as a stand-alone service without being associated to a VMware instance.
 Each instance of the service can serve one or more VMware Cloud Foundation for Classic - Automated or VMware Cloud Foundation for Classic - Flexible instances.

-The supported client applications are:
+The following client applications are supported:

-• vCenter Server 6.7, 7.0, and 8.0
+- vCenter Server 6.7, 7.0, and 8.0

-• vSphere 6.7 and 7.0
+- vSphere 6.7 and 7.0

 Technical specifications for KMIP for VMware